Meet the evaluation team

-Andrew Corley, Senior Research Executive
+Dr Sally Richard, Senior Research Executive

-Chris Milner, Research Executive
+Chris Milner, Senior Research Executive

 Chris joined the Fulfilling Lives national evaluation team in February 2019.
 Before joining CFE Chris had an eclectic background working in journalism, the fitness industry and political research.
 Chris’ expertise and research interests are in mental health and gender, especially concerning access to mental health care.
 A keen runner and climber, Chris can often be seen dragging colleagues to the nearest climbing wall and carb loading for his next race.